Samsung TV Not Connecting to WiFi Fix is needed when your TV cannot find a wireless network, fails to connect, or connects but has no internet access.

 - Re-enter your WiFi password carefully

-Move Router Closer to TV
+Move Router Closer or Reduce Interference

-- Remove obstacles between router and TV
+- Remove large obstacles between the router and TV

 Check Network Status on TV